mgnauck/mgnauck.github.io/README.md

 ## Discoranger

-Released at Dialogos 2001.
-Placed 1st in the 64kb intro competition.
+A 64kb intro released at Dialogos 2001.
+Placed 1st.

 - [Pouet](https://www.pouet.net/prod.php?which=4134)
 - [YouTube](https://youtu.be/7q2VZ6A2AoE)